 We'll see to it that your entire family beams with bright smiles for years to come.
-Whether it's preventative maintenance, a corrective procedure, or cosmetic dentistry at Dental Health Associates the focus is on long-term, compassionate care of the highest quality.
+Whether it's preventative maintenance, a corrective procedure, or cosmetic dentistry at Dental Health Associates the focus is on long-term, compassionate family dental care of the highest quality.

 A dental restoration (or prosthesis) to replace one or several missing teeth.